is-central/is-central.github.io/src/content/docs/is4-expeditioners/stages/the-earth-wakes.md

 ---
-title: Altar of Craving
+title: The Earth Wakes
-description: Altar of Craving stage guide for IS4 Expeditioner's Joklumarkar
+description: The Earth Wakes stage guide for IS4 Expeditioner's Joklumarkar
 ---

 <div class="back-button-container">